hello-developer-sanjay/Sanjay-Patidar-Web-Developer-UI-UX-Designer-Educated-at-Jawahar-Navodaya-Vidyalaya/README.md

 This section lists my projects, which demonstrate my capabilities as a developer and designer.
 You can explore these projects to get a sense of my work:

-- [Project 1](https://eduxcel.vercel.app) - EduXcel is a comprehensive e-learning platform aimed at enhancing the learning experience for both students and instructors.
+- [Eduxcel](https://eduxcel.vercel.app) - EduXcel is a comprehensive e-learning platform aimed at enhancing the learning experience for both students and instructors.
 Our primary goals are:

 To provide a diverse range of high-quality courses and educational content.
 To create a seamless and secure environment for online education.